From Thursday, March 19 through Sunday, March 22. For public safety, certain hiking trails are restricted from 8 a.m. to 5 p.m.

 The proposed rates and implementation schedule were developed by evaluating current expenditures and revenues, assessing the minimum operating reserve requirement, and accounting for future capital improvement needs.

 An inflationary adjustment is a change to a rate that reflects current purchasing power rather than its past value.
-If approved, the Public Works Department will review operational and economic factors each year to determine whether an inflationary adjustment is needed and, if so, how much of an adjustment is needed to ensure cost recovery of services provided.
+The Public Works Department will review operational and economic factors each year to determine whether an inflationary adjustment is needed and, if so, how much of an adjustment is needed to ensure cost recovery of services provided.
 The inflationary adjustment for each year will not exceed 5%, starting from July 1, 2029, through June 30, 2034, and will be reviewed by City Council annually prior to implementation.

-City Council will vote on the proposal on April 22, 2026.
+City Council voted 8-1 to approve the new rate on April 22, 2026.

 Yes.
 Project Assist is a resource to help those who are having trouble paying for water, sewer, or solid waste services from the City of Phoenix.
 Customers must be at or below 200% of the federal poverty income level to apply for assistance.